fzi-forschungszentrum-informatik/cartesian_controllers/README.md

 The controllers are meant for `joint position` and `joint velocity` interfaces on the manipulators.
 As a unique selling point, they use fast forward dynamics simulations of virtually conditioned twins of the real setup as a solver for the inverse kinematics problem.
+Integrating from joint accelerations to joint velocities and joint positions gives them a delay-free, noise suppressing, and an inherently more stable contact behavior than conventional *Admittance* controllers.
-They are designed to trade smooth and stable behavior for accuracy where appropriate, and behave physically plausible for targets outside the robots reach.
+The controllers from this package are designed to trade smooth and stable behavior for accuracy where appropriate, and behave physically plausible for targets outside the robots reach.
 The package is for users who require interfaces to direct task space control without the need for collision checking.